-We would like to thank Johann Jungclaus (Max Planck Institute for Meteorology) for providing the MPI-ESM-P simulations, Graziano Giuliani (International Center for Theoretical Physics) for adapting the RegCM4 model to palaeoclimate applications and Riccardo Scotti for the comments and corrections.
+Acknowledgements.
+We would like to thank Johann Jungclaus (Max Planck Institute for Meteorology) for providing the MPI-ESM-P simulations; Graziano Giuliani (International Centre for Theoretical Physics) for adapting the RegCM4 model to palaeoclimate applications; and Riccardo Scotti for the comments and corrections.
+We are thankful to Julien Seguinot, two anonymous reviewers, and the editor, Irina Rogozhina, for the constructive comments that helped us to improve our paper.